wuhaz/xsx-Library/README.md

 end)
 ```

-# Include this In the bottom of your script
+# Paste This In The Bottom Of Your Script
 ```lua
 local FinishedLoading = Notif:Notify("Loaded Axoim", 4, "Success")
 ```